Will Self: Personal life

-Self's mother died in 1988.
-He was married from 1989 to 1997 to Kate Chancellor.
+From 1989 to 1997, Self was married to Kate Chancellor.
 They have two children, a son, Alexis, and a daughter, Madeleine.
 They lived together in a terraced house just off the Portobello Road.

 In 1997, Self married journalist Deborah Orr, with whom he has sons Ivan and Luther.
-In 2017, Orr and Self separated, and Self was living in a rented flat in Stockwell.
-Orr died on 20 October 2019.
+In 2012, Orr and Self were living in a Victorian townhouse in Stockwell, which collapsed.
+In 2017, Orr and Self separated, and Self was living in a ex-council flat in Stockwell.

-Self has stated that he has abstained from drugs, except for caffeine and nicotine, since 1998.
-He sent his younger children to private schools after they experienced bullying at state schools in Lambeth.
+In October 2008, Self sent his younger children to private schools after they experienced bullying at state schools in Lambeth.

-Self was diagnosed with the blood disease Polycythaemia vera in 2011.